 The teaching of music across the Village Saints Partnership develops pupils' ability to listen and appreciate a wide variety of music and to make judgements about musical quality.
 It encourages active involvement in different forms of amateur music making, both individual and communal, developing a sense of group identity and togetherness.
-It is embedded within our curriculum through our topics and is enhanced through other opportunities we provide for children such as bringing visitors to school, listening to a range of composers during worship and playing musical instruments.
+It is embedded within our curriculum with links to our Christian Values and Global Themes, and is enhanced through other opportunities we provide for children such as bringing visitors to school, listening to a range of composers during worship and playing musical instruments.

 Music provides opportunities to promote: